DonatHalimi/sheero/frontend/README.md

 - **[Yup](https://www.npmjs.com/package/yup):** For form validation schema.
 - **[React Router DOM](https://www.npmjs.com/package/react-router-dom):** Used for routing between different pages of the app.
 - **[React Redux](https://www.npmjs.com/package/react-redux):** Provides bindings to manage state with Redux in React apps.
+- **[Socket.IO Client](https://www.npmjs.com/package/socket.io-client):** Used for real-time communication with the backend for the live order notifications.
 - **[React Intersection Observer](https://www.npmjs.com/package/react-intersection-observer):** Detects when elements (like products) are visible in the viewport, useful for infinite scroll.
 - **[React Hotkeys](https://www.npmjs.com/package/react-hotkeys-hook):** For adding keyboard shortcuts to the app.
 - **[Tailwind CSS](https://tailwindcss.com):** A utility-first CSS framework for fast and responsive UI design.